h33h/TelegramBackup/README.md

 - **Message Processing**: TelegramBackup iterates through messages of a selected entity, extracts their content and metadata, and stores everything in an SQLite database.
 - **Media Handling**: Media files are downloaded to a structured directory and referenced in the database by path and hash.
-- **HTML Rendering**: Using Jinja2 templating, the script generates a responsive HTML interface for browsing the archived messages.
 - **Flood Control**: The script implements flood control management by respecting Telegram API rate limits.
 - **Character Encoding**: Special attention is paid to proper UTF-8 encoding to handle all languages and emoji correctly.